A Curated List of Resources for STEM Ph.D. StudentsUpdated 2 days ago

 - Data stories A podcast on data visualization

-- Tensorflow’s data projector Data projector for high dimensional data by TensorFlow
+- Tensorflow’s data projector for visualizing high dimensional data by TensorFlow

 - Google PAIR’s facet Facet your data into pieces

-- Gather Plot Understand high dimensional data using violine plot
+- Gather Plot Understand high dimensional data using violin plot

 - HiPlot FAIR lab’s visualization tool for high dimensional data using parallel plots

 - How many people are around?
 A python program to estimate the number of people around by WIFI signal